- Design industry shaping loyalty programs

 - Deliver hyper-personalized consumer experiences

-Physical + Digital = Phygital.
+Physical + Digital = Phygital

 The term may be new but Phygital has been around for a while.
 For instance, ordering via in-store kiosks has been around for about two decades.
 ChatGPT tells us that “the first in-store kiosk was installed in 1994 in a Blockbuster Video store in Dallas, Texas.”
-(Capillary launches AskAira, an AI assistant for marketers)

-The other example of a phygital experience is the ability for customers to order online or in-store and get delivery through a variety of channels.
+Another, more modern, example of a phygital experience is the ability for customers to order online or in-store and get delivery through a variety of channels.
 This may be through the drive-in, doorstep shipping, or curbside delivery.

 For a phygital experience to work smoothly, engaging a customer while in-store is the key.
 A platform like Capillary has several powerful features which can help you deliver an end-to-end phygital experience: